sc010575/scanBills/README.md

 scanBills
 =========

-scan your bills so that you have a prof of your bill and get secured
+Scan your bills so that you could have a proof of your bill and get secured.